-This course meets in the classroom for five class sessions.
+This course meets in the classroom for seven class sessions.
 There are two in the field class sessions and multiple field experiences students independently participate in.
 The total of course hours are as follows:

-- Five 4-hour classroom sessions = 20 hours - Two field sessions (one at 6 hours; one at 4 hours) = 10 hours - Six additional student field learning sessions (each session at three hours minimum) = 18 hours - Additional required hours are 4 hours each week for completing reading assignments and 4 hours weekly for class preparation and reflective journal writing.
+- Seven 4-hour classroom sessions = 28 hours - Two field sessions (one at 6 hours; one at 4 hours) = 10 hours - Four additional student field learning sessions (each session at three hours minimum) = 12 hours - Additional required hours are 4 hours each week for completing reading assignments and 4 hours weekly for class preparation and reflective journal writing.
 These are required weekly hours in addition to formal class sessions, field sessions, and student field learning sessions 8 hours x 9 wks. = 72 hours.

-TOTAL COURSE HOURS = 120 hours
+TOTAL COURSE HOURS = 122 hours

-The first class session is Saturday, January 21, 2012, at 8:30 a.m.
-Dates for the remaining four class sessions will be determined during the first class meeting.
+The first class session is the first Saturday of the Spring Term.
+Dates for the remaining six class sessions and weekend of activities will be determined during the first class meeting.